 And here it is, architectural accountability.
 A question often posed to the architect.
 Who holds you accountable for your failures?
 For your mis-considerations?
 Is it the investor, or the occupier of the space, or – god-forbid they cared enough to regulate – the government?

-This revolution showed me that the public, as abstract of an entity as that may be, has very strong opinions regarding architecture.
+This revolution showed me that the public, like an abstract of an entity as that may be, has very strong opinions regarding architecture.
 Why else would the anarchists choose to publicly vandalize 500+ million dollar projects all while happily occupying a near-destroyed national landmark?
 Why dismiss the access to refurbished, quality spaces and buildings only to embrace less-convenient, yet more sentimental, alternatives?

 Perhaps the revolution demonstrated one of the first instances of architectural accountability that I have ever seen.
 People protested the crimes made towards our urban fabric.
 They shunned and destroyed the buildings that demolished cultural and historical landmarks – or even stood over now-lost ruins of great value, to make room for investments masked under post-modernist facades that are trying to fight each other for attention.
 They protested the architecture that agreed to prohibit us from our public spaces.
 The architecture which disrespected our landmarks and overlooked our essence.
 The architecture which destroyed our biodiversity.
 The architecture which covered our coastal views and took over our public beaches.
-The revolution sent a message that an architect’s ethical compass is one watched closely by the people.
+The revolution sent a message that an architect’s ethical compass is watched closely by the people.

 While it could be considered a great project in vacuum, Herzog & de Meuron’s Beirut Terraces was viewed with extreme discontent for accepting to further urbanize and restrict an area that was once public property, in a commission by investors who had stolen public land.